 The machine tool builder can provide further operating time displays.
-Refer to your machine tool manual.
+The machine manual provides further information.

 At the bottom of the screen you can enter a code number to have the TNC reset the displayed times.
 The machine tool builder defines exactly which times the TNC resets, so refer to your machine manual for more information.